Article originally published on November 30, 2020.

 You’ve suddenly started feeling under the weather, and now you’re worried – is it COVID-19 or something else?
 The common cold, the flu and COVID-19 are caused by different viruses, but since they are all respiratory illnesses, the symptoms can mirror one another.
 While it may be difficult to tell the difference between the three, there are some distinct symptoms of each that may give you a better idea of whether you need to get tested for COVID-19.

 Colds tend to be milder than the flu and the most common symptoms are a runny or stuffy nose.
 You may also develop a cough or sore throat and may even become nauseous.
-Unlike the flu, a cold generally does not result in serious health problems.
+Unlike the flu, a cold generally does not result in serious health problems, although you may develop bronchitis.

 The symptoms of COVID-19 closely mirror those of the flu and a cold, with cough, sore throat, runny nose, congestion, high fever, a headache and tiredness being among the most common symptoms reported.
 Symptoms that are more unique to COVID-19 include sudden loss of taste or smell, shortness of breath and diarrhea.
 COVID-19 seems to spread more easily than the flu and causes more serious illnesses in some people.
 It can also take longer for people to show symptoms of COVID-19.
 Typically, a person develops symptoms 5 days after being infected, but they can appear as early as 2 days or as late as 14 days after infection.
 People with COVID-19 also can be contagious for longer.

-The best way to know if you have COVID-19 is to get tested.
-If you have symptoms of COVID-19, it’s important to contact your healthcare provider to determine if a test is warranted.
-Many patients with COVID-19 experience only mild illness and can recover at home without getting tested.
+The best way to know if you have COVID-19 or the flu is to get tested.
+If you have any concerning symptoms or feel unwell, contact your healthcare provider to determine if a test is warranted.
+Many patients with COVID-19 experience only mild illness and can recover at home.

 - Difficulty breathing